skupperproject/refdog/README.md

 * **`secret`**

-  The path to the file or resource that contains the token data.
+  The name of the secret that contains the token data.

   _Type_: String